arugarg/ProgrammingQuestions/README.md

 1.All the source code is in src
 2.In src folder Run the Driver java class with 2 inputs one for input csv file the other for output text file
   e.g. Compiling : javac Driver.java
-       Running   : Driver ./input.csv ./output.txt
+       Running   : Driver ./InputFiles/input.csv ./OutputFiles/output.txt
 3.Can run the test cases in test folder
+4.For creating random input file you can generate it from GenerateInput class.

 or Alternativel can run directly via jar file  via command line
   e.g. java -jar disjoint.jar "input.csv" "output.txt"